 - conduct procurement activities without favour for suppliers with whom there is a personal or familial relationship.

-The school council and the principal as executive officer of the school council must delegate procurement activities to staff with appropriate capability, who must follow this policy and the Schools procurement procedures (staff login required).
+The school council and the principal as executive officer of the school council must delegate procurement activities to staff with appropriate capability, who must follow this policy and the (staff login required).
 The department will provide support for all school staff who need help in understanding requirements and following the policy and procedures.

 2. Determining the market engagement approach